westerndigitalcorporation/ufs-utils/README.md

 ## Description: ##
-The tool uses the BSG infrastructure in linux kernel (applied to 4.20) in order to read/write device flags and attributes.Due to UFS BSG driver limitations, this version of the tool
+The tool uses the BSG infrastructure in linux kernel (applied to 4.20) in order to read/write device flags and attributes.
+Due to UFS BSG driver limitations, this version of the tool
 cannot write/read descriptors.
 The tool is aligned to the UFS 3.0 spec.

 ## Build: ##
 ### Set CROSS\_COMPILE variable(e.g.): ###